UCONN CAMPUS TRAILS;

 Note: To your left is the museums entrance.
 They have a gift shop and cafe inside.

 Travel along the right (north) side of the mall past the sundial to your left and then the Castleman Building to your right.
 Turn left past the Student Union.
 You may grab a bite to eat here.
 Also, just inside the Student Union, up past the patio you'll find the old building exterior preserved from when they extended the building outward during a building expansion.
 Next, travel back along the south side of the mall past Laurel Hall.
 Notice the rain garden used to capture excess water from the gutters, This building also has a "green" roof, which you can spot from the upper floors of the Homer Babbidge Library.
 Turn right and travel between this building and the Center for Undergraduate Education to Fairfield Way (East-West Campus Walkway).
 This will bring you to the north entrance of the Homer Babbidge Library at 3.1 miles.
 Notice the Oak leaf brick design in the walkway.
-Turn right along the walkway past the School of Engineering's Information Technology Building on your left, then turn right between this building and the Business Building.
-This will bring you to a large courtyard with a sculpture that kind of resembles the Leaning Tower of Pizza next to some granite steps that descend into the earth.
-The Graduate Residence Halls "Connecticut Center" are straight ahead.
-Turn right and travel out to Hillside Rd where you can cross over to the UCONN CO-OP at 3.3 miles.
+Turn right along the walkway past the School of Engineering's Information Technology Building on your left, then turn left between this building and the Business Building.
+This will bring you to a large courtyard with a sculpture that kind of resembles the Leaning Tower of Pisa next to some granite steps that descend into the earth.
+The UConn Recreation Center, with its 56' climbing wall is straight ahead.
+Turn right past the Recreation Center and travel out to Hillside Rd where you can cross over to the UCONN BOOKSTORE at 3.3 miles.

 detour starts here.
 See Below for